6 Most Common Dog Health Problems

 A hot spot's location can help your vet diagnose its cause.
 Fleas, for example, may be the source of a hip hot spot, while a hot spot at the ear might point to ear problems.

-Treating hot spots may involve cleaning and shaving the irritated area, antibiotics, anti-inflammatory drugs (NSAIDS), steroids, or topical medications, depending on how bad the hot spots are, and how much pain your pooch is in.
+Treating hot spots may involve shaving and cleaning the irritated area, antibiotics, anti-inflammatory drugs (NSAIDS), steroids, or topical medications, depending on how bad the hot spots are, and how much pain your pooch is in.

 Read more about hot spots in dogs.